Composition of the Board

 The remuneration of Non-Executive Directors is determined by the Board within the limits set by the Company’s Articles of Association.

 The Chairman is invited to attend meetings of the Committee but is not involved in any decisions relating to his own remuneration.

 The Committee keeps itself informed of all relevant developments and best practice in the field of remuneration and seeks advice from external advisers when it considers it appropriate.

 The objective of the Committee is to provide oversight and governance to the Group’s financial reports, its internal controls and processes in place, its risk management systems and the appointment of and relationship with the external auditor.

-The Audit Committee is chaired by William Brown and consists of the three Non-Executive Directors.
+The Audit Committee consists of the three Non-Executive Directors and is chaired by Ian Ardill.
 The Executive Directors attend by invitation.
 It meets a minimum of two times per year and at least once a year with the external auditors present.

 Its role is to monitor the integrity of the financial statements, including the Annual and Interim Reports, review the significant accounting policies and financial reporting judgements contained therein and provide updates and recommendations to the Board.
 It is also responsible for reviewing and evaluating the adequacy of internal control and risk management processes.